 About the Bachelor of Science in Computational Biology

-All undergraduates accepted to the School of Computer Science at Carnegie Mellon are able to choose between the computational biology major and three other existing majors - computer science, artificial intelligence, and human-computer interaction.
-For more information on the different majors, plese visit the School of Computer Science Undergraduate Programs Overview.
+All undergraduates accepted to the School of Computer Science at Carnegie Mellon University are able to choose between four majors: computational biology, computer science, artificial intelligence, and human-computer interaction.
+For more information on the different majors, please visit the School of Computer Science Undergraduate Programs Overview.

 Success in computational biology requires significant technical knowledge of fundamental computer science as well as a broad biological intuition and general understanding of experimental biology.
 However, most importantly, it requires students who can integrate their knowledge by making connections between the two fields.

 As much as any other field, making the interdisciplinary connections required to truly integrate biological and computational knowledge often requires a student to conduct research.
-We encourage undergraduate research, with our faculty very willing to supervise undergraduate research for credit.
+We don't just encourage undergraduate research to our majors; we promise it to all students who are interested.

-Students completing the proposed major will be ideally prepared for Ph.D. programs in any of a range of biomedical areas, including Computational Biology, Systems Biology, or Quantitative Biology.
+Students completing the major will also be ideally prepared for Ph.D. programs across a range of biomedical areas.
 Students who choose to complete pre-med requirements will be very well-prepared to attend medical school; the next generation of physicians will need to better understand the computational approaches needed for automated medical testing, automated medical imaging, and the revolution in personalized medicine.

 Degree Requirements